Posted in:

 - problems with pretty url’s in BBPress

-- problems with Wordpress MU
+- problems with WordPress MU

 - ANY mod_rewrite problems in a sub-directory, subdomain, sub-folder, mapped domain, i.e., a domain you setup in goDaddy’s Domain Management -> Assign Domain to Hosting Site feature

 I have struggled with two issues time and time again on a goDaddy shared or premium account.
-If I go into “Domain management -> Assign Domain” and “map” a domain to a folder of the root URL, I have problems with any site that needs to use an .htaccess file for “rewrite” the URL’s using a feature called “mod_rewrite” - especially Wordpress and Drupal.
+If I go into “Domain management -> Assign Domain” and “map” a domain to a folder of the root URL, I have problems with any site that needs to use an .htaccess file for “rewrite” the URL’s using a feature called “mod_rewrite” – especially WordPress and Drupal.

 I came across a fix today that made all those problems go away forever.
 To be able to do what I’m about to tell you, you must also be hosting your domain name with goDaddy.